Mary Howe: Philanthropic Work

 In 1931, Mary Howe co-founded the National Symphony Orchestra at the request of its first director, conductor and cellist Hans Kindler.
 Kindler asked for Howe's help to raise $40,000 for a new orchestra based in Washington, D.C.
-Thanks to her connections and force pf personality, she was able to raise the funds.
+Thanks to her connections and force of personality, she was able to raise the funds.

 Howe also later co-founded the Chamber Music Society of Washington in tandem with philantrhopist Elizabeth Sprague Coolidge as well as the Society of American Women Composers.
 Howe's involvement spread across numerous groups such as the National Federation of Music Clubs, the League of Composers, the National Association of American Composers and Conductors, the MacDowell Colony, the Huntington Hartford Foundation, and on the board of the National Cultural Center (the Kennedy Center for the Performing Arts).
 Howe was also a member of the League of American Pen Women alongside other composers such as Amy Beach, Gena Branscombe, and Phyllis Fergus.

 Howe died in 1964 at the age of 82, ten years after the death of her husband, Walter Bruce Howe.
 They were survived by their three children, Bruce, Calderon, and Molly.